utsab/lab-tree/web-development/week-1/commandline/my_reflection.md

 # Command Line Reflection

+Type out answers to these questions.
+Eventually, you'll learn how to fork this repository and commit to it.
+For now, email your answers to me at utsab.k.saha@gmail.com

-* What is the difference betweeh a "shell" and "bash"?
+* What is the difference between a "shell" and "bash"?

 * What do you think are the most important commands to know?

-* Can you remember what each of the following does of the top of your head?
+* Can you remember what each of the following does off the top of your head?
 Write what each does.
   -pwd
   -ls
   -grep